skypaw/statsMS/README.md

 ## statsMS
-Main goal of this project is to create a GUI application, for calculate forces in basic structures.
+pl.pawz.statsMS.Main goal of this project is to create a GUI application, for calculate forces in basic structures.

 ####To do list:
 - [ ] create functional GUI